jsgosnell/Starter_code/2022_2100_spring_quizzes_and_exams/2022_spring_final.md

 penguin <- read.csv("https://docs.google.com/spreadsheets/d/e/2PACX-1vQEyo_2bjGK6yEj5gj3SKP_VsqDxsqer4PRqTqqV_FRw9m0OM3u7SgbaT9OF4whgEb1Nx0z2QNU8ovd/pub?gid=836786692&single=true&output=csv", stringsAsFactors = T)
 ```

+Make sure you include (6 pts)

+* null hypothesis
+* alternative hypothesis
+* explanation for test you will use
+* results from statistical test
+* clear explanation of how results relate to your stated hypotheses

 4. Create a properly-labelled plot of the data.
 There are many options here, but
 make sure you show trends and patterns that match your analysis.
 (5 pts)